 There's a difference of opinion, and all of your opinions really matter.
-I appreciate that.
-But I came here myself, I'm one of the paramedics.
+I appreciate But I came here myself, I'm one of the that. paramedics.
 I'm actually a paramedic supervisor of KJ EMS.
 I'm the director of quality improvement for one of the great agencies which is called Hamaspik of Orange County.
 Hamaspik is an agency that's providing many, many services, not only to the individuals with developmental disability, it's an approved State provider for the entire Hudson Valley region.
 We do a lot of things.
-One of them environmental modification of homes for the individuals of need.
-As an approved access to home provider, which is
+One of them environmental modification of homes for the individuals of need. approved access to home provider, which is

-1 PORTIC HEARING 2 anyone, any age with any disability, Hamaspik is 3 a nursing home transition provider, a TBI, which 4 is trauma brain injury provider.
-If someone was 5 ever involved in an accident, doing modifications 6 to the home, accommodations to meet their needs.
-7 Hamaspik provides activity, alongside of the 8 senior dining program, for anyone over the age of 9 sixty.
+1 PUBLIC HEARING anyone, any age with any disability, Hamaspik is 2 a nursing home transition provider, a TBI, which 3 is trauma brain injury provider.
+If someone was 4 ever involved in an accident, doing modifications 5 6 to the home, accommodations to meet their needs.
+Hamaspik provides activity, alongside of the 7 senior dining program, for anyone over the age of 8 sixty.
 To anyone.
-We're contracted with the 10 County.
-All these services are provided 11 throughout the entire County and beyond.
-12 Hamaspik already did many, many projects in 13 Middletown, Newburgh, Warwick, Blooming 14 Grove, 15 MR. WELLS: Thirty seconds.
-16 MR. FLOHR: et cetera.
-While doing 17 such home modifications we often may pick up 18 additional needs for those individuals who find 19 homes having lack of septics, or drinking water, 20 and they have no relatives in the proximity to 21 care for them.
-When they sometimes see an urgent 22 need for individuals getting help, walking to the 23 grocery for basic food 24 MR. WELLS: Sir, your time is up.
-25 SUPERVISOR DOLES.
-Thank you very much
+We're contracted with the 9 County.
+All these services are provided 10 throughout the entire County and beyond.
+11 Hamaspik already did many, many projects in 12 Middletown, Newburgh, Warwick, Blooming 13 14 Grove, --- -15 MR. WELLS: Thirty seconds.
+16 MR. FLOHR: -- et cetera.
+While doing such home modifications we often may pick up 17 additional needs for those individuals who find 18 homes having lack of septics, or drinking water, 19 and they have no relatives in the proximity to 20 care for them.
+When they sometimes see an urgent 21 22 need for individuals getting help, walking to the 23 grocery for basic food --24 MR. WELLS: Sir, your time is up.
+SUPERVISOR DOLES: Thank you very much.
+25